QuizMaster-world/.github/profile/README.md

 If you need help or have any questions, please feel free to reach out to us through our [GitHub Issues](https://github.com/hermonochy/QuizMaster/issues) or [Discussions](https://github.com/orgs/QuizMaster-organisation/discussions).

-Thank you for visiting QuizMaster-Organisation!
-Let's make learning fun and engaging together!
+Thank you for visiting QuizMaster!
 Happy quizzing! 🎉